swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 It would be useful to support a different kind of plugin that users can invoke directly, and that can be allowed to have more flexibility than a build tool that's invoked automatically during the build.
 Such custom command plugins could be used for documentation generation, source code reformatting, unit test report generation, build artifact post-processing, and other uses that don't fit the definition of a typical build tool.
 Rather than extending the build system, such plugins could extend and improve the workflow for package authors and users, whether or not those workflows have anything to do with the build system.

-One key tension in this proposal is between providing rich functionality for plugins to use while still presenting that functionality in a way that's general enough to be implemented in both the SwiftPM CLI and in any IDE that supports packages.
+One key tension in this proposal is between providing functionality that is rich enough to be useful for plugins, while still presenting that functionality in a way that's general enough to be implemented in both the SwiftPM CLI and in any IDE that supports packages.
 To that end, this proposal provides a minimal initial API, with the intention of adding more functionality in future proposals.

-Separately to this proposal, it would also be useful to define custom actions that could run as a side effect of operations such as building and testing, and to be called in response to various events that can happen during a build or test run — but that is not what this proposal is about, and it would be the subject of a future proposal.
+Separately to this proposal, it would also be useful to define custom actions that could run as a side effect of operations such as building and testing, and which would be called in response to various events that can happen during a build or test run — but that is not what this proposal is about, and that kind of plugin would be the subject of a future proposal.
 Rather, this proposal focuses on the direct invocation of a custom command by a user, independently of whether the plugin that implements the command then decides to ask SwiftPM to perform a build as part of its implementation.

 ## Proposed Solution

-This proposal defines a new plugin capability called `command` that allows packages to provide plugins for users to invoke directly.
-A command plugin specifies the semantic intent of the command — this might be a predefined intent such “documentation generation” or “source code formatting”, or it might be a custom intent with a specialized verb that allows the command to be invoked from the `swift` `package` CLI or from an IDE.
-A command plugin can also specify any special permissions it needs (such as the permission to modify the package directory).
+This proposal defines a new plugin capability called `command` that allows packages to augment the set of package-related commands availabile in the SwiftPM CLI and in IDEs that support packages.
+A command plugin specifies the semantic intent of the command — this might be one of the predefined intents such “documentation generation” or “source code formatting”, or it might be a custom intent with a specialized verb that can be passed to the `swift` `package` command.
+A command plugin can also specify any special permissions it needs (such as the permission to modify the files under the package directory).

 The command's intent declaration provides a way of grouping command plugins by their functional categories, so that SwiftPM — or an IDE that supports SwiftPM packages — can show the commands that are available for a particular purpose.
-For example, this supports having different command plugins for generating documentation for a package, while still allowing those different commands be grouped and discovered based on their intent.
+For example, this approach supports having different command plugins for generating documentation for a package, while still allowing those different commands to be grouped and discovered by intent.

-As with build tool plugins, a package specifies the set of command plugins that are available to it by declaring dependencies on the packages that provide those plugins.
-Unlike build tool plugins, which are applied on a target-by-target basis through a declaration in the manifest of the package using the build tool, custom command plugins are not invoked automatically, but can instead be invoked directly by the user after the package graph has been resolved.
+As with build tool plugins, command plugins are made available to a package by declaring dependencies on the packages that provide the plugins.
+Unlike build tool plugins, which are applied on a target-by-target basis using a declaration in the package manifest, custom command plugins are not invoked automatically — instead they can be invoked directly by the user after the package graph has been resolved.
 This proposal adds options to the `swift` `package` CLI that allow users to invoke a plugin-provided command and to control the set of targets to which the command should apply.
+It is expected that IDEs that support SwiftPM packages should provide a way to invoke the command plugins thorugh their user interfaces.

 Command plugins are implemented similarly to build tool plugins: each plugin is a Swift script that has access to API in the `PackagePlugin` module and that is invoked with parameters describing its inputs.
-The Swift script contains the logic to carry out the functionality of the plugin, usually by invoking other commands, but potentially also by asking the package manager to perform certain actions such as performing a build or a test run.
+The Swift script contains the logic to carry out the functionality of the plugin, usually by invoking other subprocesses, but potentially also by asking the package manager to perform certain actions such as building package products or running unit tests.

 Unlike build tool plugins, which operate indirectly by defining build commands for SwiftPM to run at a later point in time (and only when needed), custom command plugins directly carry out the functionality of the plugin at the time they are invoked.
 This usually involves invoking tools that are in the toolchain or that are provided by dependencies, but it could also involve logic that is implemented completely inside the plugin itself (using Foundation APIs, for example).
 The plugin does not return until the command is complete.